rundeck/docs/docs/administration/configuration/config-file-reference.md

 `framework.plugin.FileUpload.filesystem-temp.basePath=/desired/path`

 '''NOTE:
-In a clustered mode, it is important to note that this option by default will only upload the file to a single cluster member (whichever server you are uploading the file on).
-To address this in a better way, it is recommended that you set the desired path to a directory that is shared across all cluster members.
-This could be and NFS share or something like it.
-By doing so, when a file is uploaded, it will be available for all cluster members.
+In a clustered mode it is important to note that this option, by default, will only upload the file to a single cluster member (whichever server you are uploading the file on).
+It is recommended to set the desired path to a directory that is shared across all cluster members. (e.g. NFS share mounted on same server path location to each server) By doing so, when a file is uploaded, it will be available for all cluster members.
 :::

 ### Job YAML format